-Many biomedical research projects have the goal of improving the life expectancy and quality of life of different populations by developing new medical advancements such as medicines, medical procedures or other novel medical strategies.
-In order to implement these research results in a sustainable manner, the economic aspect must be taken into account as well.
-Health economics modeling helps assess both the health and economic impact of these procedures to help decision makers determine if new strategies is cost-effective.
+Background

-These cost-effectiveness (CE) models simulate a particular population participating in different medical strategies.
-These simulations can be implemented using different types of models depending on the strategy complexity, including decision trees, markov models or microsimulation models, among others.
+One of the main goals of biomedical research is improving the quality of life and extending the life expectancy of the population by developing new medical advancements such as medicines, medical procedures, or other novel medical interventions.
+However, budgetary constraints in the different health systems mean that not all available interventions can be included in healthcare plans.
+Health economics models, and specifically cost-effectiveness analysis, can help to assess both the health and economic impact of these interventions to inform decision makers what strategies are cost-effective and could be included in healthcare plans.

-Some of the outputs of a CE model can be dependent on the research goals, but the two most important results are always estimates of average lifetime costs (€, $) and effectiveness (usually quality-adjusted life expectancy).
-With these measures the cost-effectiveness of two strategies can be compared using the difference in costs (∆C) and effectiveness (∆E) and their ratio, the Incremental Cost-Effectiveness Ratio (ICER).
-The ICER calculates the cost of increasing the life expectancy by one year.
-The threshold used to decide whether this cost is acceptable or not is the Willingness To Pay (WTP), the amount of money a country or region is willing to pay for that same life expectancy improvement.
+Many cost-effectiveness analyses (CEA) in healthcare use simulation models that mimic a disease process to evaluate the aggregate effects of thousands or millions of individuals participating in different intervention strategies.
+These simulations can be implemented using different types of models depending on the strategy complexity, including decision trees, Markov models or microsimulation models, among others.
+Irrespective of the type of model chosen, the two crucial outputs of simulation models to evaluate the cost-effectiveness of different strategies are the estimates of lifetime costs (in currency units) and effectiveness usually expressed as quality-adjusted life years (QALYs).
+The incremental cost-effectiveness ratio (ICER), which represents the economic value of an intervention compared with an alternative, has become a popular methodology in CEA to summarize the cost-effectiveness of a health care intervention.
+An ICER is calculated by dividing the difference in costs (incremental cost, ∆C) by the difference in the health benefit (incremental effect, ∆E) to provide the ratio of “extra cost per extra unit of health effect” for the more expensive intervention versus the alternative.
+Interventions are usually considered cost-effective if the ICER lies below a cost-effectiveness threshold that represents the Willingness To Pay (WTP) of a specific country or region for the life expectancy improvement.